MarkD833/Z80-Curiosity-Board-No.2---KIO-Version/code/README.md

 With CP/M running, download the file pkgCPM211Files.txt.
 This file is a package containing several CP/M programs: LOAD.COM, PIP.COM, STAT.COM, SUBMIT.COM, DDT.COM, DISPLAY.COM, DUMP.COM, ED.COM and ASM.COM.
 Most of these programs are detailed in the CP/M Operating System Manual.

+You can also download the file pkgMBASIC.txt.
+This file is the CP/M version of BASIC-80 v5.21 by Microsoft.